Canon SX730 vs Panasonic GX80

 It is notable that the GX80 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX730 does not feature such an accessory-socket.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX730 and GX80 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Panasonic GX80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.